Jaxelr/ActiveDirectory/README.md

     ]
   }
 }
 ```

 ## HealthChecker

 The endpoint of root/healthcheck for each requests includes a json heartbeat to determine if the service is online.
-This was done using the library of [Microsoft.Extensions.Diagnostics.HealthChecks](https://github.com/aspnet/Extensions/tree/master/src/HealthChecks/HealthChecks) for more information check the github repo.
+This was done using the library of [Microsoft.Extensions.Diagnostics.HealthChecks](https://github.com/dotnet/aspnetcore/tree/master/src/HealthChecks) for more information check the github repo.

 ## OpenApi

 The OpenApi version used is Version 3.0.0.

-## Libraries
+## Dependencies & Libraries

-The following libs are used on this repo:
+This project depends on dotnetcore 3.1.
+The following oss libraries are used on this repo as dependencies:

 - [Carter](https://github.com/CarterCommunity/Carter)
 - [Xunit](https://github.com/xunit/xunit)